pharaox/carnalitas_x/README.md

 Due to its changes to vanilla files, this mod may conflict with changes done by total conversion mods.
 This is also true for Carnalitas itself.
 For best experience, such mods require compatibility patches for both Carnalitas and CSR.

+CSR is now fully compatible with [A Game of Thrones](https://steamcommunity.com/sharedfiles/filedetails/?id=2962333032) with [Carnalitas AGOT Compatibility](?) and a CSR AGOT compatibility patch available as a separate download.

-If you still want to try using CSR with a total conversion mod, be prepared that some features might be broken.
+If you still want to try using CSR with a different conversion mod, be prepared that some features might be broken.
 To make the best of it, follow these recommendations:

 * Load Carnalitas and CSR **before** the total conversion mod.
 They overwrite a few vanilla files entirely, and if there are conflicts you would rather want the conversion mod overwrites, not the Carnalitas / CSR ones.
 Note that they also overwrite some specific vanilla objects, and will always do so, no matter the order.
 * Change the *Universe* CSR game rule to *Fantasy*.
 This avoids errors for historical religions, cultures, and titles that may have been removed by the conversion mod.
 Note that there may still be errors for other removed vanilla objects that can't be clearly identified as "historical".